suxuekun/libpyiotcloud/README.md

        *  Lambda: trigger a user-defined Python/NodeJS function for highly customized alerting

     9. Credits and payment services
+       Conveniently topup your accounts every month to avail all services.
        A. Buy credits using Paypal gateway (with confirmation receipt sent to email)
        B. Use credits to be able to use messaging services and sensor data services
        C. View payment transactions and credits usage histories

+This IoT platform can be used for any type of businesses:
+- Agricultural and farm lots
+- Amusement parks and recreational fields
+- Data centers and facilities
+- Government offices and municipals
+- Hospitals and medical clinics
+- Hotels and house rentals
+- Industrial and manufacturing warehouses
+- Logistics and transportation
+- Schools and public libraries
+- Stores and retail outlets
+- Smart homes and smart offices

 This IoT platform is a container-based IoT cloud platform that leverages